Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Related Work

-\textbf{Model Acceleration in Vision transformers}.
+\textbf{Transformer Sparsification}.
 The techniques of accelerating vision transformer models are necessary with limited computing resources.
-Most methods mainly aim to simplify the structure of the model with efficient attention mechanisms \cite{Wang2020Linfomer,Kitaev2020Refomer,zhang2022mninivit,zhu2021vtp} and compact structures \cite{liu2021swin,touvron2021deit,wu2021cvit,graham2021levit}.
+Most methods mainly aim to simplify the structure of the model with efficient attention mechanisms~\cite{Wang2020Linfomer,Kitaev2020Refomer,zhang2022mninivit,zhu2021vtp} and compact structures~\cite{liu2021swin,touvron2021deit,wu2021cvit,graham2021levit}.
 There are also many researches~\cite{kong2022spvit, rao2021dvit, liang2022evit} focus on effective token learning to reduce the redundancy.
-Rao \etal~\cite{rao2021dvit} propose a dynamic token sparsification framework to prune tokens with a score prediction module.
-Similarly, Liang \etal~\cite{liang2022evit} remark on the importance of reducing the token redundancy.
-They propose a token reorganization method to identify attentive tokens and drop others.
 However, the above approaches have not explored the possibility of applying the characteristics of model acceleration to the occluded person ReID problem.
 Actually, since there are various occlusion and background noise in occluded person Re-ID tasks, we observe that it is sub-optimal to apply the transformer model directly.
-Following \cite{liang2022evit}, the purpose of our approach is to prune out ineffective tokens (mainly correspond to occlusion and background noise) by exploring the sparsity of informative image patches.
+Following~\cite{liang2022evit}, the purpose of our approach is to prune out ineffective tokens by exploring the sparsity of informative image patches.